Raspail station

-Raspail (/fr/) is a station of the Paris Métro, serving Line 4 and Line 6 in the 14th arrondissement.
-The station is now fitted with platform screen doors, due to the Line 4 being fitted for automation.
+Raspail (/fr/) is a station on Lines 4 and 6 of the Paris Métro.
+It is in the 14th arrondissement under Boulevard Raspail.
+The station is now fitted with platform screen doors on its Line 4 platforms, installed ahead of the line's full automation in 2023.

 Location

 The station is located under Boulevard Raspail at the intersection with Boulevard Edgar-Quinet.

 Name

 The station is named after the Boulevard Raspail, named after 19th-century scientist and statesman François-Vincent Raspail.

 History

 The station opened on 24 April 1906 with the opening of the extension of line 2 Sud from Passy to Place d'Italie.
 On 14 October 1907, line 2 Sud became part of line 5.
 On 12 October 1942, the section of line 5 between Étoile and Place d'Italie, including Raspail was transferred from line 5 to line 6 in order to separate the underground and elevated sections of the metro (because the latter were more vulnerable to air attack during World War II).
 The line 4 platforms were opened on 30 October 1909 when the southern section of line 4 was opened between Raspail and Porte d'Orléans; this was temporarily separated from the section of line 4 opened on 21 April 1908 between Châtelet and Porte de Clignancourt.
 On 9 January 1910, the connecting section opened under the Seine between Châtelet and Raspail, completing line 4.

 The station was renovated a first time after 1969 by adopting the style Mouton-Duvernet two-tone orange, cutting radically with the dominant white of the original metro.
 The station was renovated a second time in 2008 as part of the Renouveau du métro program and loses its Mouton style decoration and its orange tiles.
 The new furniture was blue on Line 6 and water green on Line 4.
 In 2017, new modifications were applied to the platforms of Line 4, as part of the future automation of the line.

 In 2018, 1,995,962 travelers entered this station (connecting passengers between the two metro lines were not taken into account) which places it at the 259th position of the metro stations for its attendance.